critical thinking

 How Critical Are Critical Thinking Skills?

-The importance of thinking critically is widely recognized in a broad range of curricula.
+The importance of thinking critically is widely recognized in many curricula.
 It is, for example, given a position of central importance in the Common Core Standards and is represented as the compulsory subject Theory of Knowledge in the IB curriculum.
-It is also a part of the national curriculums of all the English-speaking world.
+It is also a part of the national curriculums of the English-speaking world.

-To move beyond the mere memorization of facts, students must possess the ability to critically assess the information they are exposed to not only to be adequately prepared for university, but for life beyond academia.
+To move beyond the mere memorization of facts, students must possess the ability to critically assess the information they are exposed to, not only to be adequately prepared for university but also for life beyond academia.

-With the rapid pace of change in this technological age, it is essential that students develop skills that allow them to creatively adapt to working environments; the shape of which it is impossible for us to predict.
+With the rapid pace of change in this technological age, it is essential that students develop skills that allow them to adapt to working environments creatively; the shape of which we can’t predict.

 Bringing critical thinking to the classroom helps students achieve all of this.
 Not to mention it’s a lot of fun besides!